THE MILESTONES OF EUROPEAN INDUSTRIAL HERITAGE: ANCHOR POINTS. SELECTION CRITERIA AND PROCEDURE

 Anchor Points are the highest profile representatives of the ERIH network.
 They promote the industrial heritage brand "ERIH" and therefore have a special responsibility not to disappoint visitors with their offers and services.

-Anchor Points commit themselves to:
+Anchor Points commit themselves (agreement; see download at the end) to:

 - actively promote ERIH through media and marketing activity, including: